 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-Clayton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Clayton doesn't have a public transportation system that people use for their commute.

 Clayton ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.48% of people over 25 have a college degree.